CSRavasio/oflibpytorch/docs/usage.rst

     :width: 49%
     :alt: Padded image warped with the flow

 **Above:** *Left:* The original image warped with the flow - note the corners that have been moved outside of the image, leading to loss of information. *Right:* The padded image warped with the flow: the image has been padded the exact amount needed not to lose any image content.

 Source and Target Areas
 -----------------------
 The :meth:`~oflibpytorch.Flow.valid_source` and :meth:`~oflibpytorch.Flow.valid_target` methods both serve to investigate the flow field.
 Given an image with the area :math:`H \times W` in the source domain and a flow field of the same shape, applying this flow to the image will give us a warped image in the target domain.
-Some of the original image content will no longer be visible after applying the flow: :meth:`~oflibpytorch.Flow.valid_source` returns a boolean tensor of shape :math:`(H, W)` which is ``False`` where content "disappears" after warping.
-The warped image, in turn, will contain some areas which are undefined, i.e. not filled by any content from the original image:
+Some of the original image content will no longer be visible after applying the flow: :meth:`~oflibpytorch.Flow.valid_source` returns a boolean tensor of shape :math:`(N, H, W)` which is ``False`` where content "disappears" after warping.
-:meth:`~oflibpytorch.Flow.valid_target` returns a boolean tensor of shape :math:`(H, W)` which is ``False`` where the warped image does not contain valid content.
+The warped image, in turn, will contain some areas which are undefined, i.e. not filled by any content from the original image: :meth:`~oflibpytorch.Flow.valid_target` returns a boolean tensor of shape :math:`(N, H, W)` which is ``False`` where the warped image does not contain valid content.

 .. code-block:: python